jovotech/jovo-framework/docs/05_platform-specifics/google-assistant/data.md

 ## ON_PERMISSION

-After they have given you the information, the will be redirected to the `ON_PERMISSION` intent, if availabe, where you can access and store the data.
+After the user has answered your request, they will be redirected to the `ON_PERMISSION` intent, if availabe, where you can access and store the data.

 ```javascript
 'ON_PERMISSION': function() {